flutter/plugins/packages/android_intent/README.md

 `'action_location_source_settings'` translates to `android.settings.LOCATION_SOURCE_SETTINGS`

-This plugin brings a set of actions defined on the Android side so that you can call most of the android actions from this plugin as:
+Any of the Android intent constants can be used directly.
+Sample usage:

 ```dart
   final AndroidIntent intent = const AndroidIntent(